 Similarly, your employee structure could play a significant role here.
 If your team isn’t tech-savvy, you’ll likely need to invest in some marketing automation courses first.
 You’ll need to acquaint your team with the basic principles of automation and marketing software before you start adopting such solutions in your company.

 If none of these are an issue for your business, you’ll likely find it easy to transition to a more automated work environment.
+In case you already use dynamic creative campaigns, the decision should be a no-brainer for you.
 However, you should still evaluate your business before deciding for such a big move.

 To help you determine whether automation software makes sense for you, we’ve come up with the following questionnaire.
 If you answer yes to the questions below, your business is likely a prime candidate for automation.